How Africa’s Great Green Wall is Fighting Desertification — Lessons for Global Resilience

 Three Ideas the World Can Borrow from Africa’s Green Wall

-The Great Green Wall isn’t just working — it’s teaching.
+The Great Green Wall is teaching — sometimes through successes, sometimes through setbacks.
+Farmer-managed regeneration in Niger has restored millions of hectares, while other sites reveal the challenges of tree survival and water trade-offs.
 From village-led planting to ancient water wisdom, Africa’s restoration success offers practical ideas that can be adapted almost anywhere, from the U.S. Southwest to southern Europe, South Asia, and beyond.

 Let Communities Lead